José de San Martín: Patria Nueva

 Three deputies from Coquimbo, Santiago and Concepción organized a new government, and proposed San Martín as Supreme Director of Chile.
 He declined the offer and proposed O'Higgins in his stead: he recommended that the Supreme Director should be someone from Chile.
 San Martín would instead organize the navy to take the fight to Peru.
 He established a local chapter of the Lodge of Rational Knights, named as Logia Lautaro, in reference to Mapuche leader Lautaro.

-The victory in Chacabuco did not liberate all Chile.
+The victory in Chacabuco did not liberate the entirety of Chile.
 Royalist forces still resisted in southern Chile, allied with local Mapuche chiefs.
 Las Heras occupied Concepción, but failed to occupy Talcahuano.
 The royalist resistance lasted for several months, and Talcahuano was only captured when most of the continent was already free.

 San Martín left O'Higgins in charge of the Army, and returned to Buenos Aires to request resources for the campaign to Peru.
-He did not have a good reception this time.
-Pueyrredón thought that Chile should compensate Buenos Aires for the money invested in their liberation, as the support to San Martín reduced the support to Belgrano, and the Portuguese-Brazilian invasion of the Eastern Bank menaced Buenos Aires.
+He did not receive a good reception, as Pueyrredón thought that Chile should compensate Buenos Aires for the money invested in their liberation, as the support to San Martín reduced the support to Belgrano, and the Portuguese-Brazilian invasion of the Eastern Bank menaced Buenos Aires.
 Incapable of financial support, Buenos Aires sent lawyer Manuel Aguirre to the United States, to request aid and acknowledge the declaration of independence.
-However, the mission failed, as the United States stayed neutral in the conflict because they negotiated the purchase of Florida with Spain.
-The Chilean José Miguel Carrera had obtained ships on his own after the disaster of Rancagua, which he intended to use to liberate Chile; but as San Martín had already done that, he refused to place his fleet under the Army of the Andes.
-Carrera was an enemy of O'Higgins and sought to navigate to Chile and depose him, so Pueyrredón imprisoned him, and confiscated his ships.
+However, the envoy failed, as the United States stayed neutral in the conflict as they were in the process of negotiating the Adams–Onís Treaty for the purchase of Florida from Spain.
+The Chilean José Miguel Carrera had obtained his own ships after the disaster of Rancagua which he intended to use to liberate Chile, however, as this had already been achieved by San Martín, he subsequently refused to place his fleet under the Army of the Andes.
+Carrera was an enemy of O'Higgins and sought to navigate to Chile and depose him, which led to his imprisonment by Pueyrredón and the confiscation of his ships.

 San Martín requested help from British Admiral William Bowles.
-He wrote from Chile and expected to find him in Buenos Aires, but Bowles had embarked for Río de Janeiro.
+He wrote from Chile and expected to find him in Buenos Aires, but Bowles had embarked for Rio de Janeiro.
 Bowles considered that San Martín was more trustworthy than Alvear, and praised his support for monarchism.
 San Martín did not obtain the ships and interrupted the correspondence with Bowles for some months.
 He returned to Chile; his wife Remedios stayed in Buenos Aires with her daughter Mercedes because of her health problems.
 Unable to get help from either Buenos Aires or foreign powers, San Martín promoted a more decisive commitment from Chile to finance the navy.